GarmanGroup/RIDL/README.md

 - The *seaborn* python plotting library is highly recommended (use `pip install seaborn` to gain access to this plotting library).
 The scripts should now be able to run to completion without seaborn, however no plots will be produced at run time.

 - A list of calculated doses for the series is ideal for radiation damage analysis (but not essential).
 Visit www.raddo.se for full details on how to download the current version of *RADDOSE-3D*.

+- The python module *numexpr* appears to not be included on some basic python distributions, and may need installing separately.

 In order to check whether the RIDL dependencies are accessible to RIDL, use: